marcosb74/backend-ch-chs/README.md

+# CoderHouse challenges
-# This repo will contain all different challenges from CoderHouse from the Backend course.
+This repo has the challenges I have been doing for the Backend course at CoderHouse

+It's focused on Node.js, Express and Mongo